 Written by Ann O’Connell, Mark Sabolch and Lois Gray, edited by David Rollinson and Ann O’Connell.
-The book was launched launched by the Society and Inner West Council on Sunday 18th October 2020 to coincide with the opening of the new Aquatic Centre.
+The book was launched by the Society to coincide with the opening of the new Aquatic Centre.

 Preserving their Names

-A journal commemorating those from Ashfield and District who
+This journal, commemorating those from Ashfield and district who served